New report highlights critical climate and humanitarian crisis in Burkina Faso

 What caused the crisis in Burkina Faso?

 Burkina Faso, located in West Africa, has seen a rise in tensions and violence since January of 2019, leading to a spike in displacement.
-Ethnic and religious conflicts are also increasing, along with cattle raiding and other clashes within communities.
-The growing violence has forced people to leave their homes, fields, farm animals and livelihoods behind.
+Amidst political instability, nonstate armed groups have taken over swaths of land.

 What are the humanitarian challenges in Burkina Faso?